3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 ### Manual User File Placement

-If you choose to manage the system yourself manually & not to use the `Demon_User_Files_Updater` you will need to create a new directory inside your `config` directory called `Demon_User_Files`.
+If you choose to manage the system yourself manually & not to use the `Demon_User_Files_Handler` you will need to create a new directory inside your `config` directory called `Demon_User_Files`.

 Then you'll need to navigate to `/Demon_Klipper_Essentials_Unified/Other_Files/DEMON_User_Files_SOURCE` & copy the three user settings .cfg files inside into your new `Demon_User_Files` directory that you just created outside of the main `Demon Klipper Essentials` directory.
 So the file structure looks like [this...](https://github.com/3DPrintDemon/Demon_Klipper_Essentials_Unified/blob/main/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md#the-file-structure-has-changed-for-v294-onwards)